Eliminate 90% of Decision Interruptions and Reclaim 8 Hours a Week: Decision Protocol for $70K–$100K Operators

 Uncategorized: 5 questions (true one-offs)

-6 categories cover 35 of 40 questions = 88% coverage
+6 categories cover 35 of 40 questions, 88% coverage.

-Step 3: Validate Categories (Minute 40-60)
+Step 3: Validate Decision Categories Cover 80%+ of Team Questions

-Refine category names and definitions
+Refine category names and definitions.
+For each category, write:

+Refine category names and definitions.
 For each category, write:

 Category Name: _